 - 12.1 Our City: Our Plan has implications across the Council, including climate change, health, and wellbeing and digital which will continue to be considered and managed as part of the delivery of this plan. - 12.2 Health and wellbeing is an important part of everyday life.
 It is integral to leading a happy and healthy lifestyle.
 As only 20% of a person's health outcomes are attributed to the ability to access good quality health care, the wider determinants of health, made up of the diverse range of social, economic, and environmental factors which impact on people's health, play a crucial role in the health and wellbeing of communities and local people.
-Through its focus on these wider determinants the delivery of the Our City: Our

-Plan priorities recognises the role of the Council in contributing to ensuring that our communities are stronger, healthier, and thriving places to live.
+Through its focus on these wider determinants the delivery of the Our City: Our Plan priorities recognises the role of the council in contributing to ensuring that our communities are stronger, healthier, and thriving places to live.

-- 12.3 We will continue to contribute to the delivery of the Council's climate change action plan to meet our commitment to be next carbon neutral as a Council by 2028, with regular progress reports to Cabinet. - 12.4 The plan is aligned to the new Digital Wolves strategy setting out how as a city and as a council we can harness the benefits of digital and technology for local people. - 12.5 The performance framework for each thematic area of the Corporate Plan will enable continued oversight of the indicators that underpin the central commitment to Wulfrunians living longer, healthier lives. - 13.0 Schedule of background papers - 13.1 None - 14.0 Appendices - 14.1 Appendix 1: Our City: Our Plan Document - 14.2 Appendix 2: Our City: Our Plan Consultation Response
+- 12.3 We will continue to contribute to the delivery of the council's climate change action plan to meet our commitment to be next carbon neutral as a Council by 2028, with regular progress reports to Cabinet. - 12.4 The plan is aligned to the Digital Wolves strategy approved by Cabinet in March 2022, setting out how as a city and as a council we can harness the benefits of digital and technology for local people. - 12.5 The performance framework for each thematic area of the plan will enable continued oversight of the indicators that underpin the central commitment to Wulfrunians living longer, healthier lives. - 13.0 Schedule of background papers - 13.1 N/A - 14.0 Appendices - 14.1 Appendix 1: Our City: Our Plan Document